 As per Section 80C along with section 80CCE of the Act, the principal repayment up to Rs.
 100,000 on your home loan will be allowed as a deduction from the gross total income subject to fulfillment of prescribed conditions.

 A loan that enables elderly homeowners, to use their home’s equity without selling their home or moving from it.
 A leading institution makes a check out to the homeowners each month.
-This payment is really a loan against the value of a home.
+This payment is a loan against the value of a home.

-The general consensus seems like if you can afford a 15-year fixed mortgage, you should go for it.
+The consensus seems like if you can afford a 15-year fixed mortgage, you should go for it.
 The interest rate will be lower, you own your home in half the time, and the payments aren’t actually that much higher.
 But what if you just look a 30-year fixed mortgage and had the discipline to pay enough extra each month to equal the 15-year payment?